bitovi/bitscaffold/README.md

 });
 ```

 Run the example using `node index.js` to see it in action!
-At this point you can created an entire application that can perform CRUD operations to a persistant sqlite database for our example `User` model.
+At this point you can create an entire application that can perform CRUD operations to a persistant sqlite database for our example `User` model.

 ```bash
 node index.js